Questions About Your NVC Case

 How will I know if the NVC has my case?

 As stated in the previous section, the NVC will notify you by mail or by email.
 It’s very important, therefore, to inform NVC of your address or email.
-You can n0tify the NVC of your address through AskNVC where you can fill out an online form.
+You can notify the NVC of your address through AskNVC where you can fill out an online form.
 Or you can call (603) 334 0888.
-When you speak to someone over the phone, make sure you’re ready to provide the names, dates of birth of all people involved in the case.
+When you speak to someone over the phone, make sure you’re ready to provide the names, and dates of birth of all people involved in the case.
 You should also have available any receipt notices or other documents you have received from immigration officials.